EU–Mercosur Partnership Agreement: Opposition

-The planned deal has been denounced by scientists, trade unions, NGOs, European beef farmers, environmental activists and indigenous rights campaigners.
+The planned deal has been denounced by scientists, trade unions, NGOs, European beef farmers, environmental activists, and indigenous rights campaigners.
 Protests against the deal have taken place.
 Governments and parliaments of the EU members states have also criticised the agreement.
 In October 2020, both the European Parliament and the European Commissioner for Trade Valdis Dombrovskis have stated that the EU-Mercosur agreement "cannot be approved as its stands".

 European farmers

-The deal is expected to trigger a huge surge of Argentinean and Brazilian beef exports to all EU countries.
+The deal is expected to trigger a huge surge of Argentine and Brazilian beef exports to all EU countries.
 Under the agreement, the EU will open its markets to a quota of up to 99,000 tonnes of beef per year at a preferential rate of 7.5% tariffs.
 Farmers throughout the EU oppose this, particularly smaller farmers who fear being undercut on price.
-The COPA-COGECA union, which represents 23 million farmers across the EU, warned the deal “will go down in history as a very dark moment”.
-The Irish Farmers' Association denounced the deal as a “disgraceful and feeble sell-out”.
+The COPA-COGECA union, which represents 23 million farmers across the EU, warned the deal "will go down in history as a very dark moment".
+The Irish Farmers' Association denounced the deal as a "disgraceful and feeble sell-out".

+Food standards

+Recently, Brazilian beef imported into Europe was found to contain banned hormones and was confirmed to have entered the Irish food chain.
+Ireland fears the Mercosur deal will undermine confidence in EU's food standards.
+France has the same concerns, having strict food regulations within its own country.
+French farmers are protesting due to unfair competition from countries with looser regulation.

 Environmentalists

-NASA satellite observation of deforestation in the Mato Grosso state of Brazil.
+NASA FIRMS satellite observation of deforestation in the Mato Grosso state of Brazil.
 The transformation from forest to farm is evident by the paler square shaped areas under development.

 NGOs criticize the agreement being focused on sales of cheap meat and soy from South America into the EU on one hand and large sales of pesticides and cars from the EU to the Mercosur on the other.
 Scientists fear the environmental impact of those very goods, having a negative impact on global carbon dioxide output pushing climate change.
 French economists Charlotte Emlinger and Mathieu Parenti conclude that deforestation is a concern.
 Stanford economist Bard Harstad argues that if the tariffs were contingent on forest cover, the agreement could induce forest conservation instead of deforestation.